 I really do love to run and play so I would probably do better with somebody around my age who was super playful.
 Not saying I don't like older brothers or sisters and snuggling with my peeps, but my foster kitty family sometimes pretends that I am irritating when I am pretending to be the energizer bunny !

-Our adoption fee helps to offset the services that we have provided for your newest addition.
-Your adoption fee also acts as a donation to help support our organization as a whole, allowing us to continue our efforts to rescue and re-home cats in need of our help.
+Our adoption fee helps to offset the services that we provide for your newest furry addition.
+It also acts as a donation to help support our organization as a whole, allowing us to continue our efforts to rescue and re-home cats in need of our help.

 As a no-kill rescue, we can only bring in and save more cats and kittens in need as our current cats and kittens are adopted.
 This is why we say that when you adopt one cat or kitten you are actually saving TWO lives!
 One is the current cat or kitten that you are adopting, the second is the one that we now have room to save and place into our safe shelter.